Supertimtendo/IT-388-Project/README.md

 ImageMatch.cpp - Implementation file for all Image Template matching methods.
 ImageMatch.h - Header file for all Image Template matching methods and variables.
 ImageProgram.cpp - Main that runs the Image Template matching - requires a image and a template image to run.
-//Insert Parallel Image Match Program here
+ImageMatchParallelProgram.cpp - Parallelized image matching program.

 TimeSeriesProgram.cpp - Currently in use, contains all methods required for template matching, requires a time series and a template series to run.
-TimeSeriesParallelProgram.cpp - Parallelized Time Series Program
+TimeSeriesParallelProgram.cpp - Parallelized Time Series Program.

 Compiling and running Time Series:
 TimeSeriesProgram.cpp